From teaching questions to feasible, evidence-informed SoTL projects

 SoTL project track/ Summer School

-In addition, support can be tailored to your context, for example:
+In addition, support can be tailored to your context, for example through:

 - one-on-one sparring around your SoTL question or project design